 As a volunteer you will receive a position description outlining your duties, orientation, insurance for your rostered shift, and less experienced volunteers will be allocated a supervisor.

-You are provided free parking and lunch for the day that you are rostered.
+You are provided free parking and light lunch or refreshment for the day that you are rostered.
 We also have a wonderful volunteer Facebook group which can assist for carpooling.

 Volunteers are provided with a T-Shirt as well as an opportunity to attend the Festival on the day of their shift, either before or after their shift.
 These Day Passes are not transferable and are not redeemable for cash.